Query Syntax

 ( )Group predicates to control precedence(kind:function OR kind:method) AND lang:rust

-Regex patterns use PCRE syntax and are wrapped in / delimiters: name~=/pattern/.
+Regex patterns use Rust regex syntax and are wrapped in / delimiters: name~=/pattern/.
 Common patterns:

 Field Overview